 and thus the third component of this integral is strictly negative, for all $h$.
 For $0\leq h<1$ the convex cone spanned by $F(D_h)$ is contained in the half space of vectors with non-negative third component, hence, according to Theorem~\ref{T:extension}, there does not exist a connection $1$-form of Cartan type on $S^2\cap\{-1<z\}$ which coincides with $\omega$ on $S^2\cap\{-1<z\leq h\}$.
 This shows (a).
 For $h<0$, however, the convex cone spanned by $F(D_h)$ coincides with $\aoe$ and thus there exists a connection $1$-form of Cartan type on $S^2\cap\{-1<z\}$ which coincides with $\omega$ on $S^2\cap\{-1<z\leq h\}$ in view of Theorem~\ref{T:extension}.
 This shows (b). \end{proof}

 \begin{lemma} Let $\hoe$ denote the $3$-dimensional Heisenberg algebra, suppose $\Sigma$ is a compact surface which admits an $\hoe$-valued connection $1$-form of Cartan type, and consider a closed orientable $3$-manifold $N$.
-Then $\Sigma\times N$ admits a $2$-plane field of Cartan type which is transverse to the fibers $*\times N$ and may be chosen arbitrarily close to the flat connection with leaves $\Sigma\times*$ w.r.\ to the $C^\infty$-topology. \end{lemma}
+Then $\Sigma\times N$ admits a $2$-plane field of Cartan type which is transverse to the fibers $*\times N$ and may be chosen arbitrarily close to the flat connection with leaves $\Sigma\times*$ with respect to the $C^\infty$-topology. \end{lemma}

 \begin{proof} Recall that every orientable closed $3$-manifold is parallelizable according to Stiefel's theorem.
 Using the Lutz--Martinet theorem, see \cite[Theorem~4.3.1]{G08}, we see that there exists a contact structure on $N$ whose contact plane field, $E$, is trivializable.
 We fix a splitting $TN\cong\gr(TN):=E\oplus TN/E$, and let $\rho_\varepsilon$ denote the vector bundle automorphism which scales by $\varepsilon$ on $E$ and $\varepsilon^2$ on $TN/E$.
 Denoting the Levi bracket on $\gr(TN)$ by $\{-,-\}$, we have